Louisville Male High School: Corner of Brook Street and Breckinridge Street (1915–1991)

+In the years after World War I, Male's academic offerings included a corps of cadets and a Junior Reserve Officers' Training Corps.
+From 1921 to 1932, these programs were led by Brigadier General James R. Lindsay.

 In the 1970s, Male was chosen as the Traditional High School, becoming the first magnet program in the school district.

 In 1976, an early-morning bomb explosion on Labor Day caused damage to the school's gymnasium; it occurred during several days of anti-busing protests in the Louisville area.
 The FBI was called in to investigate.

 This location (38.2404°N 85.7523°W) is now owned by the Salvation Army and is a historic landmark in Louisville.

-4409 Preston Highway (1991–present)
+Durrett Campus (1991–present)

 In August 1991, Male moved to its current campus at 4409 Preston Highway, an educational facility that doubled the instructional, laboratory, library and campus space.
 Since it has moved to this location, the school has won two U.S. Department of Education Blue Ribbon awards.
 The site was previously Sallie P. Durrett High School, which became the Durrett Education Center in the early 1980s and was used by Jefferson County Public Schools Library Media Services until 1991.
 The adjoining Gheens Academy, which opened in 1983, was previously Prestonia Elementary School.

 Gheens Academy

 Gheens Academy opened in 1983 after having previously been Prestonia Elementary School.
-Gheens is a separate building from male and functions as a place for other classrooms.
+Gheens is a separate building from Male and functions as a place for other classrooms.
 Classes in Gheens are generally more oriented towards elective activities and other arts.
-Gheens includes the Male auditorium, band room, orchestra room, cafeteria, and also a garage.
+Gheen academy was temporarily home to the W.E.B.
+DuBois Academy.